 Structures like high-rise buildings, dams, bridges, etc. are critical components of the economic and industrial infrastructure.
 However, these structures are aging with years and are also subjected to harsh loading scenarios and severe environmental conditions that are not foreseen during the design and construction.
 Therefore, it is important to monitor the integrity of these structures and detect and pinpoint the locations of any possible damage.
 This is the objective of structural health monitoring (SHM).

 In a SHM system, an array of sensors, usually accelerometers, strain gauges or piezoelectric sensors, are deployed on the structure to be monitored to periodically collect its responses to ambient or forced excitation.
-From these measurements, SHM algorithms are carried out to extract damage-sensitive features and compares these features with reference ones which are obtained when the structure is healthy.
+From these measurements, SHM algorithms are carried out to extract damage-sensitive vibration characteristics and compares these characteristics with reference ones which are obtained when the structure is healthy.
 From the change of the features, information about structural damage can be obtained[1].

 Recently, wireless sensor networks (WSNs) have become an increasingly compelling platform for SHM applications.
 In a WSN-based SHM system, low-cost wireless sensor nodes are used to substitute conventional costly data acquisition system and wireless link is adopted to replace cables.
 Correspondingly, WSN-based SHM systems are low cost, easy deployment and high flexibility.